 The sheer number of life insurance policies available to you can be confusing.
-This full article is intended as a brief but comprehensive guide to the major types of life insurance.
 Basically, life insurance policies are classified in two major types, which themselves have subcategories:

 1. Term Life Insurance

 This is the insurance type that usually comes in 20 to 30 year durations.
 The policy arrangements: claims can only be filed when the policy holder dies during the duration of the policy.
 Term life insurance subcategories are

 a.
 Annual renewable—allows you to have the best term arrangement available considering your age and income.
 You renew your terms every year and your premium increases upon every renewal.

 b.
 Level term— offers coverage options from 5 years to 35 years at most.
 While claims can only be filed should the holder’s death occur during the duration of the term, this type of insurance allows policy renewals or policy upgrades to the generally more valuable permanent life insurance.

 2. Permanent Life Insurance

 Where the previous insurance type runs only for the span of its duration, permanent life insurance runs throughout the lifetime of the policy holder.
 This is the type that accumulates the most value.
 Three subcategories fall under permanent life insurance: